SKPsanjeevi/parallel-sum/README.md

 [Roofline model analysis](https://en.wikipedia.org/wiki/Roofline_model)

 The parallel sum problem is heavily memory bound.
-The highest memory bandwidth achieved (170.33 GB/s) is already about 89% of the global memory bandwidth of 192 GB/s with a plenty of compute FLOPS left on the table (only 1% compute is used).
+The highest memory bandwidth achieved (170.33 GB/s) is already about 89% of the global memory bandwidth of 192 GB/s with a plenty of compute FLOPS left on the table (less than 1% compute is used).
 This is expected as every data is 4 byte long for a single floating point operation and therefore, the [arithmetic intensity](https://en.wikipedia.org/wiki/Roofline_model#Arithmetic_intensity) is 0.25.
 The memory bandwidth of the GPU being an order of magnitude lower than the compute power combined with poor arithmetic intensity of the current problem is the reason for the poor GPU utilization.

 `Compute work load [FLOPS] = Arithmetic Intensity [FLOPs/byte] * Bandwdith [byte/s]`
 			  	`= 0.25 * 170.33e9 = 42.58e9 FLOPs`

 `Against GPUPEAKPERFORMANCE [%] = Compute work load [FLOPS] / GPUPEAKPERFORMANCE [FLOPS] * 100 [%]`